 Kaname from Vampire Knight is presented as an antagonistic character throughout the entire story, but it hits full force when he disappears about halfway through without giving a reason and starts murdering and manipulating other vampires who are in turn presented as victims.
 Towards the ending however, it's suddenly revealed that he didn't really kill his first victim, which somehow, makes him innocent and heroic for having "merely wanted to push people away", and everything else he did is more or less forgotten about - including having murdered the family of one of the other protagonists.

-As noted by Bamboo Dong (on both of her articles on The Stream, and Shelf Life), Akatsuki of Aesthetica of a Rogue Hero is this, to the point where she felt uncomfortable watching it, and on its original stream, dropped it after 4 episodes.
-Akatsuki constantly forces women to wear demeaning clothing, disrobes them, humiliates them, like forcing them to wet themselves, and constantly gropes them, all while the show attempts to justify it, and tries to show why he should be rewarded for it. (“He means no harm!”, “It’s not rape because she’s asleep!” etc.)
+As noted by Bamboo Dong (on both of her articles on The Stream, and Shelf Life), Akatsuki of Aesthetica of a Rogue Hero is this, to the point where she felt uncomfortable watching it, and on its original stream, dropped it after four episodes.
+Akatsuki constantly forces women to wear demeaning clothing, disrobes them, humiliates them, like forcing them to wet themselves, and constantly gropes them, all while the show attempts to justify it, and tries to show why he should be rewarded for it.
+(He means no harm!, Its not rape because shes asleep! etc.)

-This is one of the reasons why Chargeman Ken has become a meme.
-Ken acts like a jerk most of the time.
-He kills people without caring if they are human or the enemy aliens.
-He once killed an innocent professor by using him as a torpedo.
+This is one of the reasons why Chargeman Ken! has become a meme.
+Ken is always treated as a perfect superhero by the narrative, yet he kills people without caring if they are human or the enemy aliens.
+Most infamously an innocent professor had a explosive device planted on him by aliens against his will, Ken responded by taking him into his ship and using the poor scientist as a torpedo.

-Re:CREATORS is a series about fictional characters coming to life in the real world; as such, they undergo significant Character Development.
-An in-universe example would be Aliceteria February.
+An in-universe example from Re:CREATORS (in which fictional characters come to life) would be Aliceteria February.
 In her homeworld, she is supposed to be a brave and heroic knight, but ends up opposing the other heroic characters and puts innocent people in danger if it means saving her world.
 After her friend Mamika gets killed, she ends up flying off the rails and attempts to kill Meteora based on circumstantial evidence and even when Sota attempts to appeal to her better nature, she refuses to listen to him and even attempts to kill him if it means getting her hands on Meteora.
+Fortunately, she later gets her act together.